EricPascolo/CHECK/README.md

         from checklib.test.check_test_template import *

- 1) Your test must be a python class, named as test directory and son **checktest**, and specifies as global variable *exe* and *version*
+ 1) Your test must be a python class, named as test directory and son of CHECK's class **checktest**, and specifies as global variable *exe* and *version*

         class linpack(checktest):

             """ Linpack class """
             exe = "xlinpack_xeon64"
             __version__ = "0.1.001"

- 2) test class can be have 5 polymorphic methods, if have less his father methods will be called:
+ 2) test class can be have 5 polymorphic methods, if one miss the corrisponding father methods will be called:

    - **preproc** : action to execute before run
    - **run** : call with Popen exe and run the true benchmark
    - **postproc** : action to execute to extract results from output
    - **comparison** : given software outup assign a **mark** of the benchmark
-   - **install** : recipes to compile or install the benchmark
+   - **install** : recipes to download,compile and install the benchmark

+ 3) *comparison* mehtod must return to CHECK a **check_result** object that is direct imported by father class.
+The object have this structure:

+        result = check_result()
+        result._bechmark = "linpack"
+        result.measure = 2000
+        result.udm = "GFLOPS"
+        result.status = "OK"

+ 4) In *run* method it recomends to use Popen package from subprocess to launch executable, subprocess is directly imported by father class.
+To collect with python stdout and analyze before, it is recomanded use a code like that:

+        process = subprocess.Popen( [self.exe,"./input"], shell=False,cwd=self.test_dir["in_dir"],stdout=subprocess.PIPE,env=os.environ)
+        self.std_out, self.std_err = process.communicate()

+ 5) Use the directory structure provide by CHECK.
+If you put executable in **bin** absolute path is automatically generetad given name of exe in *self.exe* variable.
+Use:

+    - **bin** to store executable
+    - **in** to store input file
+    - **out** to store output
+    - **tmp** to place temporaney file

+ 6) Check what CHECK's template  methods is offered, don't rewrite the useless code or if you think that the code is usefull for all integrated it in template.
 ***